 These vulnerable children are everywhere and you might even know some without realizing it.
 They are dependent on good people to step up and open up their homes and lives so that they can have a chance to break the cycles that led them into care.

 There are many reasons why we did this, but it ultimately comes back to God: I know this is what He has for us.
-It’s not a common thing to do whatsoever.
-It is not easy and is, in fact, one of the hardest things that I have done.
+It is not easy and is, in fact, one of the hardest things I have done.
 Even though we have stepped back from this for, the time being, we are still learning and growing in our challenges now as an adoptive family because the truth is that the adoption doesn’t always mean happily ever after.
 It’s amazing and I would do it all over again, but I would be lying if I said that it is easy.

-It Takes a Village – We need to do something about the horror stories, not run away.
+It Takes a Village – Why we need to do something about the horror stories, not run away.

 Permanent – When our daughter’s bio dad decided to make an adoption plan with us.

-Just a Little Scared – Feeling fearful and doing foster care anyway.
+Just a Little Scared – My thoughts about how I was feeling fearful but fostering anyway.

-Choosing to Stay – The time I wanted to run, but am so glad I didn’t.
+Choosing to Stay – The time I wanted to run, but am so glad I didn’t – I met my daughter.

 Grafted In – How fostering has changed our family’s view of family hilariously.

 Between a Rock and a Hard Place – The dark truth why CPS is so “ugly” and it’s probably not what you think.

-“Real” Parents – Struggling with labels and family dynamics in the midst of adoption.
+“Real” Parents – The struggle with labels and family dynamics in the midst of adoption.

 Happily Ever After – Adoption isn’t a real ending, even if we want “Happily Ever After.”